Józef Walaszczyk: Later life

-Just after the war Walaszczyk and Front moved to Kraków, where he set up new businesses, including organising Kraków–Katowice passenger journeys.
-Though they broke up, they remained in good relations.
+Just after the war, Walaszczyk and Front moved to Kraków, where he established new businesses, including organising Kraków–Katowice passenger journeys.
+Though they broke up, they remained on good terms.
 Due to Walaszczyk's friendship with the French consul, the Security Service pressured him to leave Kraków.
-Walaszczyk, in cooperation with Okęcki, launched a wool and cotton materials factory.
+In cooperation with Okęcki, Walaszczyk launched a wool and cotton materials factory.
 In 1949, the enterprise was nationalised.
 Later, Walaszczyk and his Jewish colleagues ran a sewing room in Warsaw which was closed under pressure from the tax office.
 Walaszczyk's factory was closed after two years in 1952.
-He was also engaged in the cooperative in Grodzisk Mazowiecki, and then in Rembertów.
-He worked there for some time, being quite successful.
-In the meantime, he got permission to work as a master of leatherwork which allowed him to open his own workshop on 18 Jana III Sobieskiego Street in Warsaw.
+He was also involved in cooperatives in Grodzisk Mazowiecki and then in Rembertów.
+He worked there for some time and was quite successful.
+In the meantime, he obtained permission to work as a master leatherworker, which allowed him to open his own workshop at 18 Jana III Sobieskiego Street in Warsaw.
 He continued to run it until he was very old.

-Around 1950 Walaszczyk married Alicja Jastrzębska, who he had met in Kraków.
+Around 1950, Walaszczyk married Alicja Jastrzębska, whom he had met in Kraków.
 In 1951, she gave birth to their son Ryszard.
-Following divorce with Jastrzębska, in 1970, Walaszczyk married Barbara with whom he has a son Sławomir.
+Following his divorce from Jastrzębska in 1970, Walaszczyk married Barbara, with whom he had a son, Sławomir.

 In 2002, on Front's recommendation, Walaszczyk was honoured by Yad Vashem with the title of Righteous Among the Nations.
-He was active in the Polish Association of the Righteous Among the Nations, from August 2008 on served as its Vice-President.
-In 2009, he was amongst the representatives of Polish Righteous during a visit to the United States, which included meeting with President Barack Obama.
-In the same year, KARTA Center published his memoir Przywracanie pamięci (Restoring Memory).
+He was active in the Polish Association of the Righteous Among the Nations and served as its Vice-President from August 2008.
+In 2009, he was among the representatives of Polish Righteous during a visit to the United States, which included meeting with President Barack Obama.
+In the same year, KARTA Center published his memoirPrzywracanie pamięci (Restoring Memory).
 In 2019, his 100th birthday was commemorated by President of Poland Andrzej Duda.
 Walaszczyk died on 20 June 2022 in Warsaw.